Period pain

 Treatment Options

-Since the symptoms of both adenomyosis and 'endo' are similar, conventional medical management for adenomyosis often involves the same which is Tylenol or NSAIDs like Ibuprofen to deal with the pain.
-Since it is a condition that can arise from estrogen dominance, often the birth control pill will be recommended to help "balance the hormones out".
-To learn more about what the birth control pill does, read this.
+Since the symptoms of both adenomyosis and 'endo' are similar, conventional medical management for adenomyosis often involves the same which is Tylenol or NSAIDs like ibuprofen to deal with the pain.
+Since it is a condition that can arise from estrogen dominance, often the oral hormone pill will be recommended to help "balance the hormones out".
+To learn more about what the oral hormone contraceptive pill does, read this.

 Herbs and supplements for adenomyosis